vecjar/nodejs_kubernetes/README.md

-# Deployed Node.js application to a Kubernetes cluster.
+# Deployed a Node.js application to a Kubernetes cluster.